jmrf/RaspVan/ASR/README.md

-# ASR (Automatic Speech Recognition)
+# STT (Speech To Text) / ASR (Automatic Speech Recognition)

+The goal of an STT system is to transcribe from an audio stream the most likely sequence of words from an accoustic observation.

-If you do not know where to start, [this video series](https://www.youtube.com/watch?v=i9Gn2QYrYpo) could be a great start.
+If you do not know where to begin at,
+[this video series](https://www.youtube.com/watch?v=i9Gn2QYrYpo) could be a great start.

+In a nutshell `Automatic Speech Recognition` requires different type of models, working one after the other to be able to transform a soundwave into text.

+The main components are:

+- Acoustic model: Mapping accoustic observations
+- Lexicons or Dictionaries: Defining the possible **words** in the domain of application
+- Grapheme-to-Phoneme (G2P): Mapping words to **pronunciations**
+- Language Model: Mapping sequence of word probabilities to sentences or phrases.

+All these componentes together define what we call a **ASR** model.

+However, new advances have been making increasingly possible to have end-to-end systems.

 Table of Contents